 The proposed Neighborhood Empowerment Act aims to enhance community engagement and support local initiatives by allocating financial resources directly to neighborhood associations throughout Nebraska.
 The Act establishes a framework for neighborhood associations to apply for grants, with eligibility criteria that include demonstrating active membership and providing a plan for resident engagement.
 The Department of Economic Development will oversee the grant process, which allows for up to five million dollars in grants each fiscal year, prioritizing applicants that provide technical assistance, promote leadership development, and ensure equitable resource distribution to underserved communities.

 Additionally, the Act creates the Neighborhood Empowerment Advisory Board, consisting of nine members appointed by the Governor, to provide feedback and guidance on the implementation of the Act.
-The board will ensure representation from various congressional districts and include members from neighborhood associations in qualified census tracts.
-The legislation also outlines the reporting requirements for grant recipients, stipulating that they must submit detailed reports on the use of funds and the impact of their initiatives.
+Neighborhood associations receiving grants are required to submit reports detailing their use of funds and the impact of their initiatives.
+The legislation also outlines the permissible uses of grant money, emphasizing community programming, infrastructure improvements, and economic development, while prohibiting expenditures on salaries or political activities.
 The intent of the Legislature is to appropriate five million dollars annually from the General Fund to support this initiative.